kaccayana/kaccayana.github.io/src/content/docs/balavatara/mitra.md

 [In a Kammadhāraya compound, *mahanta* is generally changed to mahā and *ku* occasionally to *kā* or *kad* (according to Kaccāyana, 2.
 7. 15); e.g., *mahā-vīro*, *kā-puriso*, *kadanno*; but, *ku-dārā*, *ku-puttā*, *ku-gohā*, *ku-dāsā*, *kuvatthā*.
 If both the words are feminine, the first member of the compound assumes the masculine form (according to Kaccāyana, 2.
 7. 17); e. g., *khattiya*-kaññā, *mahā*-saddhā.
 Otherwise, there is no change ; as, *kumārī-ratanaṁ* (where *ratanaṁ* being neuter, the first member *kumārī*, which is used as an adjective, retains its feminine form).]

-### 4. Saṅkhyāpubbo Digu—Diguss'ekattaṁ.
+### 4. Saṅkhyāpubbo Digu — Diguss'ekattaṁ.

 If the first member of a Descriptive Compound is a numeral, the combination is called **Digu** or *Numeral* Compound, which becomes singular and neuter :

 * Tayo lokā samāhaṭā = Tilokaṁ.
 So also, Catuddisaṁ, Pañcindriyaṁ.

-### 5. U'bhe Tappurisā-Amādayo parapadehiAttam Nassa Tappurise—Sare An.
+### 5. U'bhe Tappurisā - Amādayo parapadehi - Attaṁ Nassa Tappurise — Sare An.

 Numeral Compounds (Digu) and Descriptive Compounds (Kammadhāraya) are both called **Tappurisa** or *Determinative* Compounds.